bpbradley/locket/docs/providers/infisical.md

 ## Reference syntax.

 Infisical does not have a native secret reference syntax like other providers.
 It is fundamentally unique in how it organizes secrets.
 Secrets must be part of a project and an environment, and they will have a path (either at the root of the project, or nested internally).
-They may also be a shared secret, or a personaly one.
-So in order to make secret referencing work within locket, we define a custom URI scheme to reference secrets stored in Infisical:
+They may also be a shared secret, or a personal one.
+So in order to make secret referencing work within locket, we define a custom URI scheme:

 `infisical:///<secret-key>?env=<env-slug>&path=</path/to/folder>&project_id=<project-uuid>&type=<secret-type[shared | personal]>`